opsvantagedigi/buildwithai-coming-soon/README.md

 - Validates recovery

 Notes
-- The chaos test will attempt to use the local dev server to simulate failures and validate fallbacks.
-It no longer depends on Cloudflare Wrangler.
+-- The chaos test will attempt to use the local dev server to simulate failures and validate fallbacks.
-- The chaos test modifies local template files to simulate failures and restores them automatically.
+-- The chaos test modifies local template files to simulate failures and restores them automatically.

 ## AI‑Powered Template Generation

 This repository includes a lightweight, deterministic AI placeholder for generating templates locally.

-- Endpoint: `POST /generate-template`
+-- Endpoint: `POST /api/generate-template`
 - Request JSON: `{ "prompt": "Landing page for a fitness coach" }`
 - Response JSON shape: